What to Do When You're Stuck

 Stay tuned.
 I’ll report back, successful or not.
 Because every negotiation is an opportunity to learn how to do it more effectively, efficiently and economically the next time.
 That’s how She Negotiates rolls.

-If you’re interested in some of that for yourself, try our introductory 50 Buck Half Hour.
+If you’re interested in some of that for yourself, try our introductory Hundred Buck Hour.
 We’ll quickly assess your situation, give you some good ideas how to solve your present dilemma and discuss ways in which we can continue to help you if the half hour doesn’t resolve your impasse.
 And if you don’t feel like you’ve gotten your money’s worth, we’ll refund your fee.
 Does it get any better than that?